hiamitabha/genai-bench/README.md

-# Benchmarking Together APIs
+# Benchmarking LLM Inference APIs provide by Cloud Services
-Together is a service that enables developers to build applications with access to APIs for open source machine learning models.
+Cloud services such as Together enables developer to build applications with access to APIs for open source machine learning models.
-This code attempts to benchmark Together APIs and demostrates how they work.
+This code attempts to benchmark LLM Inference APIs and demostrates how they work.
 Reports the end to end time for API access and the token generation time reported by together.

 # Usage: